ferreiratiago/js-wtf/iife.md

 ```

 ### Why?
-The big difference here is that we are dealing with `function expressions`.
+We are now dealing with a `function expression`.

 When our parser reaches our unary operator `!` it expects an expression after it.